masnawi-rahmat/masnawi-rahmat/README.md

 - 👨‍💻 I’m currently a jr devops engineer professionally working with Jira, Jenkins, Bitbucket, Nexus, JFrog, Openshift and containerization
 - 🤝🏼 I’m happy to collaborate to get a better grip on the fundamentals and help others like me to pick up the necessary skills
 - ⚒️ There is no end to learning and this Github page is forever a work in progress
-- 🧪 Personal hobbyist project :
+- 🧪 Personal hobbyist project completed :
 🔸 WireGuard VPN server hosted in Raspberry Pi 3 (Local) 🔸 Pihole DNS server hosted in Raspberry Pi 3 (Local)
 🔸 Portainer hosted in both Linux VM (Cloud) and Raspberry Pi 4 (Local)